suesslin/csvll/README.md

-# language-parser-csv
+# CSV Language Manager
-A parser for having multiple languages in an app.
+Manage multiple languages through CSV tables.

 ## Example
 In this walkthrough, we'll be using **Google Sheets** as a tool.